Current Group Schedule

 Group members often find comfort and strength in realizing they’re not alone.
 Sharing experiences and witnessing others’ progress can foster connection, self-awareness, and lasting change.
 Studies suggest that the sense of belonging and mutual support created in group settings is one of the most powerful drivers of improvement (Yalom & Leszcz, 2020).

-Groups usually weekly for 90 minutes.
+Groups usually meet weekly for 90 minutes.
 While everyone’s participation style is different, most people find that as trust builds, they feel more comfortable sharing openly.
 You’ll have opportunities to listen, reflect, and practice new ways of relating to others in real time.

 Group therapy may be a good fit if you: